2019 Scottish Open (snooker)

-The 2019 Scottish Open (known as the 19.com Scottish Open due to sponsorship) was a professional snooker tournament, which took place from 9 to 15 December 2019 at the Emirates Arena in Glasgow, Scotland.
+The 2019 Scottish Open (officially the 2019 19.com Scottish Open) was a professional snooker tournament, which took place from 9 to 15 December 2019 at the Emirates Arena in Glasgow, Scotland.
 It was the eighth ranking event of the 2019–20 snooker season and the third tournament of the Home Nations Series.
 The event featured a prize fund of £405,000, with the winner receiving £70,000, and was sponsored by sports bookmakers 19.com.
 The tournament was broadcast across Europe on Eurosport.